nf-core/modules/modules/cellranger/README.md

 # Updating the docker container and making a new module release

-Cell Ranger is a commercial tool by 10X Genomics.
-The container provided for the cellranger nf-core module is not provided nor supported by 10x Genomics.
-Updating the Cell Ranger version in the container and pushing the update to Dockerhub needs to be done manually.
+Bcl2fastq2 and Cell Ranger are commercial tools from Illumina and 10X Genomics, respectively.
+The container provided for the cellranger nf-core module is not provided nor supported by either Illumina or 10x Genomics.
+Updating the bcl2fastq2 or Cell Ranger versions in the container and pushing the update to Dockerhub needs to be done manually.

-1. Navigate to the [Cell Ranger download page](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest) and download the tar ball of the desired Cell Ranger version with `curl` or `wget`.
+1. Navigate to the appropriate download pages.
+        - [bcl2fastq2](https://emea.support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html): download the linux rpm installer of the desired bcl2fastq2 version with `curl` or `wget`.
 Place this file in the same folder where the Dockerfile lies.
+        - [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest): download the tar ball of the desired Cell Ranger version with `curl` or `wget`.
+Place this file in the same folder where the Dockerfile lies.

-2. Edit the Dockerfile: update the Cell Ranger version in this line:
+2. Edit the Dockerfile: update the bcl2fastq2 and Cell Ranger versions in this line:

     ```bash
-    ENV CELLRANGER_VER <VERSION>
+    ENV BCL2FASTQ2_VER=<VERSION> \
+        CELLRANGER_VER=<VERSION>
     ```

 3. Create the container: